-Relative value units useful in evaluating practice financesMarch 7th, 2014 in Health /
+Relative value units useful in evaluating practice financesMarch 7, 2014 in Medicine & Health / Health

 (HealthDay)—The Relative Value Unit (RVU) is a useful tool for managing practice finances, according to an article published Feb.
 25 in Medical Economics.